actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 		// Follow another path around the middle of the museum.
 		System.out.println("Starting performPatrolPlan2()");

-		// Fill in moveTo() commands, e.g. according to the path from figure 2 }
+		// Fill in moveTo() commands, e.g. according to figure 2 }
 ```